-Married to Someone With Ulcerative Colitis?
-This Letter's for You
+Married to Someone With UC?
+You Should Read This

 As part of HealthCentral's open letter series, a woman with UC writes to anyone out there caring for a partner with IBD

 Dear Spouse of Someone Living With Ulcerative Colitis,

 While I know the experience I’ve had in my own relationship, I can only guess what your experience has been like as the partner to someone living with a chronic illness like ulcerative colitis (UC).
 I’m going to give you my perspective as a wife with UC, but know that I’ll never know exactly what it has been like for you and your spouse — and that’s honestly one of the most beautiful parts of marriage.
 No one will ever be able to fathom what you share on a daily basis or how you handle being the spouse of someone who is sick.

 I don’t know what it’s like to be married to someone who has UC because thankfully my husband is one healthy dude, but I can certainly imagine what it would feel like if our roles were reversed and I had to watch him be sick.